Graduate Certificate in Health Outcomes and Measurement Science

 - traditional and modern measurement approaches to health outcomes, with a focus on person-centered and person-reported outcomes.

-What sets apart our Health Outcomes and Measurement Science Certificate?
+What sets apart our Graduate Certificate in Health Outcomes and Measurement Science?

 - A unique program for healthcare students and professionals: The certificate gives you the knowledge and skills to improve your clinical or research versatility and distinguish yourself in an increasingly competitive market.
 It is the only certificate of its kind in the Philadelphia region.